glaretechnologies/substrata/README.md

 You can add objects to the world from your local machine, and they will be automatically uploaded to the server and be visible to other users.

+## Get help

+Chat about Substrata on the Substrata discord here: https://discord.gg/3Ds9cxyEnZ

+Feel free to drop a message on the discord if you are having trouble building Substrata, or have any questions about it.

+Alternatively, feel free to create a github issue.